nasa-raspberry-si/evaluation/docs/evaluation_protocol.md

  * Capability 1 (Root-cause Analysis): Analyze and monitors the target system in operation to detect `root causes` of failures, faults, or any perturbations that affect the target system’s ability to realize its intent.

  * Capability 2 (Runtime Adaptation): Adapts the target system to `maintain or recover` as much of its intent as possible.
-In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degradations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.
+In particular, the Autonomy component enables adaptation to run-time (mission-time) uncertainties. e.g., faults, failures, behavior execution errors, degradations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.

  * Capability 3 (Verifiability)[^1]: Autonomy should provide mechanisms to provide system-level verification.
 For example, queries from the Autonomy evaluator, to verify whether the plan generation was aware of the fault injection parameters before test execution.
 In particular, the autonomy may provide verifications using a combination of static verification (via code analysis) and online dynamic verification (via runtime introspection).